Kandi Burruss: Personal life

 On January 15, 2013, Burruss announced via Twitter that she was engaged to Todd Tucker, a former line producer for The Real Housewives of Atlanta, whom she had been dating since 2011 while filming the fourth season.
 On April 4, 2014, the two were married in a lavish ceremony.
 In July 2015, Burruss announced that she was pregnant.
-She and Tucker welcomed their son on January 6, 2016.
-They welcomed their second child, a daughter, via surrogate on November 22, 2019.
-The couple resides in Atlanta, Georgia.
+She and Tucker had a son in 2016.
+They had a second child, a daughter, via surrogate in 2019.
+The couple lives in Atlanta, Georgia.